I have been using a new camera for over 2 months. As I was writing

 You can create copies with enhanced saturation and contrast (Pic.
 21).

-You can use this iption to rotate your image.
+You can use this option to rotate your image.
 You must be aware, that edges of the image will be trimmed to create a rectangular copy (Pic.22,23).

-You can reduct peripheral distorsion as per as images below (Pic.
+You can reduct peripheral distortion as per as images below (Pic.
 24,25).

 Create copies that appear to have been taken with a fisheye lens (Pic.
 26,27).

 You can turn your photos into sketch effects with colored pencils.
 You can also set your colors more saturated or washed out.
-It’s good to use monochromatic effect also.
-Anyway you will be able to make comics images (Pic.
+It’s good to use a monochromatic effect also.
+Anyway, you will be able to make comics images (Pic.
 31,32,33,etc.).

 See more examples of D5300 color Sketch below…

 Thanks to this option you can create a copy that appears to be a photo of a diorama.
-Works best with photos taken from a high vantage points however you can use it in every conditions depends of your point of view (Pic.
+Works best with photos taken from high vantage points however you can use it in every condition depends on your point of view (Pic.
 38,39).